What is Ramadan?

-In this month, Muslims pray extra, read significantly more Quran, refrain from sinning and try to curb negative emotions and bad habits like backbiting, fighting, lying, and insulting others which may nullify the fast.
-These bad habits also include wasting time, such as binge watching Netflix (guilty as charged), excessive internet browsing, when we can be putting that time to good use like ibadah (acts of worshipping God), spending time with friends and family, engaging in a hobby, or work.
+In this month, Muslims pray extra, read significantly more Quran and refrain from sinning.
+We try to curb negative emotions and bad habits like backbiting, fighting, lying, and insulting others, which may nullify the fast.
+These bad habits also include wasting time, such as binge watching Netflix (guilty as charged), and excessive internet browsing, when we can be putting that time to good use.
+Instead, it’s better to use that time for ibadah (acts of worshipping God), engaging in a productive hobby, work, and spending quality time with friends and family.

 Why do you fast?

 There’s a couple reasons we fast: to remind us of our human frailty and dependence on God for sustenance, to show us what it feels like to be hungry and thirsty so we feel compassion for the poor and needy, and to reduce the distractions in life so we can more clearly focus on your relationship with God.

 We believe that during this month, the gates of Hell are closed with Satan chained up, meaning that all the sins we commit this month come from our subconscious, rather than whispers from the devil.
 This helps us assess what problems we have need to be worked on.